aztfmods/terraform-azure-aks/README.md

 - multiple aks clusters
 - multiple node pools on each cluster
-- terratest is used to validate different integrations in [examples](examples)
+- [terratest](https://terratest.gruntwork.io) is used to validate different integrations
 - [diagnostic](examples/diagnostic-settings/main.tf) logs integration

 The below examples shows the usage when consuming the module: